Who is Jesus?

 We fight back of course.
 It’s a great pity, because we wish we didn’t and we don’t like it when we do.
 But our sinful nature sees to it that we partly spoil God’s plans for us.
 Selfishness shows through.

 The great thing is that – as the most loving parent imaginable – he continues to forgive us, love us, guide us, and he never gives up.
 He has promised never to leave us.
 Every Christian learns to say sorry (again), ask for forgiveness, and remember that God has promised to forgive them.
-Then they need to trust that, pick themselves up and carry on.
+Then they need to trust that that is true, pick themselves up, and carry on.
 Jesus said, ‘I have come that they may have life, and have it to the full.’
 The Bible says God’s mercies are ‘new every morning.’
 Like a bright new day.

 And so we live our lives obediently, expectantly, following God’s call wherever it takes us.
 We do so in company with the family of believers, who gather as God’s people and welcome us in.